 Heres where your budget can reeeeally skyrocket.

-As romantic as all those coastal restaurants looked, we weren’t in the position to spend our entire days budget on one meal.
+As picturesque as all those coastal restaurants looked, we weren’t in the position to spend our entire days budget on one meal.
 Instead of eating out at Cinque Terre, we bought pre-made sandwiches (they cost about 3 EUR each) and snacks at the train station in Florence before we left for the day.
-This way, Patrick and I each had three sandwiches (and some snacks) for about 10 EUR each.
-Plus, we had a romantic picnic while hiking between Vernazza and Monterosso al Mare on top of a mountain with the most amazing view!
+This way, we had three sandwiches (and some snacks) for about 10 EUR total.
+Plus, we had a picnic with a view while hiking between Vernazza and Monterosso al Mare!

 There’s a certain romantic pull Cinque Terre has, making it the perfect destination for couples.
 From luxury honeymooners to shoe-string backpackers, Cinque Terre offers something for every kind of travelling couple.
-Here are some things to do in Cinque Terre that we didn’t get the chance to do on our day trip, but will definitely be trying on our next visit to Italy.
+Here are some things to do in Cinque Terre that I didn’t get the chance to do this time, but will definitely be trying on my next visit to Italy.

-- Diving: What better way to spend the day with your significant other than exploring the reefs of the Italian Riviera?
+- Diving: What better way to spend the day than exploring the reefs of the Italian Riviera?
 There are three diving centers located in Cinque Terre, located in Riomaggiore, Monterosso, and Levanto.
 You can get information on their locations and phone numbers by clicking here.
 Don’t have your diving license?
 Don’t worry!
 There are plenty of places to rent snorkel gear along the waterfront.

 - Sunset Boat Tour in Manarola: A Cinque Terre must-do for honeymooners, Angelo’s Boat Tours offers private lunch and sunset tours.
 Enjoy the view of the colorful Italian Riviera from the ocean with the sunset as your backdrop!
 Pricing for this trip varies based on group size, tour type, and time of year.